 “We’re Hiring!
 Now Hiring!
 Sign-On Bonus!”
 If you drive down any busy street in your town, you’re bound to see businesses advertising for open positions with similar messages.
 Businesses across the country are hiring, so it’s a great time to attend a local job fair, but you’ll want to come prepared.

+Over the years, the size and location of job fairs has changed based on labor needs, university resources, and community resources.
 With the on-going labor shortage, employers may decide to host on-site open house job fairs.
-These job fairs give job seekers the flexibility to attend within a time frame that works with their schedule, and it gives the opportunity to tour and learn more about the company at their facility.
+These job fairs give job seekers the flexibility to attend within a time frame that works with their schedule.
+It also gives them the opportunity to tour and learn more about the company at their facility.

 1. Prepare Your Introduction

-2. Conduct a Social Media Sweep
+3. Conduct a Social Media Sweep

 Audit your LinkedIn and other social media accounts before the job fair to ensure your profiles contain an updated professional-looking photo, skills, experience, and job history.
 No need to hire a professional photographer, just follow these simple steps for taking a new profile pic with your cell phone camera.
 Do you need help updating your LinkedIn profile?
 We can help you for FREE – contact us!

 4. Arrive Early

 When you plan to arrive early, you’ll feel more prepared and ready to tackle any last-minute traffic, public transportation, or parking challenges.
-If the employer(s) advertises about same-day job offers, it’ll also confirm the age-old truth that the early bird gets the worm.
+If the employer(s) advertises about same-day job interviews and offers, it’ll also confirm the age-old truth that the early bird gets the worm.

-4. Dress Appropriately
+5. Dress Appropriately

-5. Keep the Communication Lines Open
+6. Keep the Communication Lines Open

 Looking for a Job?